Best Audio Interface (2020)

-To make it even easier I’ve put together a list of what I think are some of the best audio interfaces on the market in 2019.
-I’ll try to cover everything from budget end to project studio; you should find what you need right here with the most up-to-date products and latest technology.
+I’ve put together a list of what I think are some of the best audio interfaces on the market in 2020.
+I’ll try to cover everything from budget end to project studio and you should find what you need right here with the most up-to-date products and latest technology.

-Here are our picks for the best audio interfaces available in 2019:
+The best audio interfaces available in 2020 are:

 - Native Instruments Komplete Audio 1 and Audio 2